Avatar

-Load soft objects with StreamableManager
+- title: Load soft objects with StreamableManager —

 Soft Object

-- hard refs are loaded in memory
+• hard refs are automatically loaded into memory

 Loading

-If you want load synchronous, you can use LoadSynchronous() method.
+For synchronous loading, you can use LoadSynchronous() method.

 TSubclassOf<MyClass> LoadedClass = MySoftClass.LoadSynchronous();